macintux/riak-application-guide/tuning.md

 ## Tuning parameters

+### Leave this alone

 `n_val`
 :   The number of copies of data that are written.
 This is independent of the number of servers in the cluster.
 Default: **3**.

+The `n_val` is vital to nearly everything that Riak does.
+The default value of 3 should never be lowered except in special circumstances, and changing it after a bucket has data can lead to unexpected behavior.

+### Configure at the bucket

+`allow_mult`
+:    Specify whether this bucket retains conflicts for the application to resolve (`true`) or pick a winner using vector clocks and server timestamp even if the causality history does not indicate that it is safe to do so (`false`).
+See [Conflict resolution] for more.
+Default: **`false`** prior to Riak 2.0, **`true`** after

+You **should** give this value careful thought.
+You **must** know what it will be to do proper key/value data modeling.

+### Configure at the bucket or per-request
 `r`
 :   The number of servers that must *successfully* respond to a read request before the client will be sent a response.
 Default: **`quorum`**